alexandrelevine/website/Tungsten-Fabric-15-minute-deployment-with-k8s-on-AWS.md

 ssh -i <ssh-key name> centos@<ip>   # <ip> can be the public IP or the private IP of the node sudo -s
 ```
-The sandbox interface will provide information to connect to Tungsten Fabric UI and Kubernetes dashboard.
+The sandbox interface will provide information about how to connect to Tungsten Fabric UI and Kubernetes dashboard.

 [ ![](images/carbide_ui_small.png) ](images/carbide_ui_full.png)

 ## Appendix: IAM Users

-If, instead of using a root account, you are signing with an IAM user, you need to grant additional privileges for the user.
+You need to grant additional privileges for the user if instead of using a root account you are signing with an IAM user.

 - Log on to the AWS console.
-- In the AWS services search at the top left of the console, look for IAM and select it.
+- In the AWS services search at the top left of the console look for IAM and select it.
-- On the left navigation bar, click on the user whose privileges you need to change.
+- On the left navigation bar click on the user whose privileges you need to change.
-- At the right bottom, click Add inline policy.
+- At the right bottom click Add inline policy.
-- Go to the JSON tab, and replace the content with the following policy:
+- Go to the JSON tab and replace the content with the following policy:

 ```
 {